Blackburnian warbler: Ecology

-Blackburnian warblers are solitary during winter and highly territorial on their breeding grounds and do not mix with other passerine species outside of the migratory period.
-However, during migration, they often join local mixed foraging flocks of species such as chickadees, kinglets and nuthatches.
-Similarly, in the tropics they were found to be fairly social while engaging in migration but solitary from other passerines while wintering.
-These birds are basically insectivorous, but will include berries in their diets in wintertime.
+Blackburnian warblers are solitary during winter, highly territorial on their breeding grounds, and do not mix with other passerine species outside of the migratory period.
+However, during migration, they often join local mixed foraging flocks of species such as chickadees, kinglets, and nuthatches.
+Similarly, in the tropics, they were found to be fairly social while engaging in migration but solitary from other passerines while wintering.
+These birds are basically insectivorous but will include berries in their diets in wintertime.
 They usually forage by searching for insects or spiders in treetops.
 Their breeding season diet is dominated by the larvae of Lepidoptera, i.e. moths and butterflies.
 They may help control the spruce budworm (often considered a harmful pest) when breakouts occur, at the local if not at epidemic level.
 In one study from Ontario, 98% of the diet was made of insects, the remaining 2% being spiders.
-Among the migratory Setophaga warblers, it is considered one of the specialist at foraging in the micro-habitat of the tree's top canopy.
+Among the migratory Setophaga warblers, it is considered one of the specialists at foraging in the micro-habitat of the tree's top canopy.

 The breeding habitats of these birds are mature coniferous woodlands, the central part of their breeding range being in the southeastern portion of Canada's boreal forest.
 However, their distribution as a breeding species continues broadly down much of New England and the Appalachian Mountains, from New York to northernmost Georgia, in elevated mixed woodlands, especially ones containing spruce and hemlocks.
 Hemlocks in particular are most likely to host Blackburnian warblers in mixed forests.
 It typically winters in tropical montane forests, from roughly 600 to 2500 m, mainly from Colombia to Peru, more sporadically in Panama and the Amazon region.